IETF-Hackathon/mDNSResponder/README.md

 To recap:
-two DNS domain names are involved here, the DNS name for the advertised link, and the DNS hostname for the Discovery Proxy performing the discovery on that advertised link.
+two DNS domain names are involved here, the DNS name for the advertised link, and the DNS hostname for the Discovery Proxy responsible for performing discovery on that advertised link.
 These two names are different.
 One names the advertised link; the other names the device making that advertised link visible to clients.
 By default the names for testing are: